odoo/documentation/accounting/others/multicurrencies/invoices_payments.rst

 multi-currency journals of force a specific currency.

 When creating an invoice, the currency can be changed very easily;
-however Odoo takes the company currency as a default assignment.
+however Twenty20 takes the company currency as a default assignment.
 It will convert all the amounts automatically using that currency.

 Configuration